boundary/chef-boundary-events-handler/README.md

       "apikey": "your-apikey-here"
     }

-Add the `chef-boundary-events-handler` cookbook your node (via run_list, to a "base" cookbook, whatever works best for your enviironment
+Add the `chef-boundary-events-handler` cookbook your node - via run_list, to a "base" cookbook, whatever works best for your environment